 - 1.1 - IberCup will be played in accordance with applicable sections of the FIFA rules.
 In questions of interpretations of FIFA rules, the English text applies.

-- 1.2 - The club has to be a member of their FIFA affiliated national association.
-In countries where soccer is operated by the schools we also allow teams affiliated by their school football association.
+- 1.2 - Each participating team must pay a team tournament entry fee of USD 1,295.00 per team.
+The team/club has to be a member of their FIFA affiliated national association.
+In countries where football is operated by the schools, we also allow teams affiliated with their school football association.

 - 1.4 - If two or more teams have the same number of points, the order will be decided as follows:

-3. Results of match(es) between teams with equal points (Head-to-head).
+- 3. Results of the match(es) between teams with equal points (Head-to-head).

 - 1.7 - A draw in the playoff will be decided by penalty kicks according to FIFA rules.

-- 1.8 - In case a team is disqualified or quicks during the group stage, all the results will be modified to 0-3 in favor of the opponent.
+- 1.8 - In case a team is disqualified or leaves the competition during the group stage, all the results will be modified to 0-3 in favour of the opponent.

 2 - Age Classes